Nybrogade 6

-Nybrogade 6/Snaregade 3 is an 18th-century building complex overlooking ther Slotsholmens Kanal in the Old Town of Copenhagen, Denmark.
-It consists of a five storeys tall and six bays wide building in Nybrogade (1762–1784, heightened 1797–1827) and a half-timbered rear wing in Snaregade ('1733) on the other side of the block as well as a seven-bays-long half-timbered side wing that connect them to each other along one side of a central courtyard.
+Nybrogade 6/Snaregade 3 is an 18th-century building complex overlooking the Slotsholmens Kanal in the Old Town of Copenhagen, Denmark.
+It consists of a five-storeys-tall and six-bays-wide building in Nybrogade (1762–1784, heightened 1797–1827) and a half-timbered rear wing in Snaregade (1733) on the other side of the block, as well as a seven-bays-long half-timbered side wing that connects them to each other along one side of a central courtyard.
 The three buildings were jointly listed in the Danish registry of protected buildings and places in 1945.
-Notable former residents include the bookseller Salomon Soldin (1774–1837), composers Andreas Peter Berggreen (1801–1880) and Volkmar Busch and Wollert Konow.
+Notable former residents include the bookseller Salomon Soldin (1774–1837), composers Andreas Peter Berggreen (1801–1880) and Volkmar Busch, and Wollert Konow.
 The building is today used as extra offices for the Ministry of Culture, headquartered in Assistenshuset at Nybrogade 2.

 History

 18th century

 The properties now known as Nybrogade 6 and Nybrogade 4 were formerly part of the same property.
 This property was listed in Copenhagen's first cadastre of 1689 as No. 4 in Snaren's Quarter, owned by Morits Mandixen.
 The property was later divided into two separate properties.
 The western of these properties (now Nybrogade 6) was again listed as No. 4 in the new cadastre of 1756 and belonged to Hans Munch at that time.

 The other property (No. 3, now Nybrogade 4) did not continue all the way through the block to Snaregade, leaving No. 3 as an L-shaped property (cf. the map detail from Christian Gedde's 1757 map of Snaren's Quarter).
 The Snaregade portion of the property was from 1833 the site of a 15-bays-long half-timbered building (shortened with six bays in 1845, cf. below).
 The building in Nybrogade was constructed with two storeys some time between 1762 and 1784.

 The property belonged to master butcher Christen Nielsen Smidt at the time of the 1787 census.
 He lived there with his wife Helene Lind, their 15-year-old daughter, a 22-year-old son from his first marriage, seven butchers, five butcher's apprentices, a caretaker and three maids.